Inveracity/tellurianweb/content/posts/beginnings.md

 ## Independence

 We agreed early on to produce and release everything ourselves.
-This means everything wrong the creative process all the way to getting the music released on all the popular platforms like Spotify and Apple Music.
+This means everything from the creative process all the way to getting the music released on all the popular platforms like Spotify and Apple Music.

 However there's quite a few steps inbetween going from having 2 riffs and a topline to a fully written and produced song with tight recordings and a punchy mix.